18F/ada-sandbox/pages/page.md

 #### {% include document.html %} Other laws apply to housing.
 You may have additional responsibilities in housing under other laws, such as under the Fair Housing Act.

 The **Fair Housing Act** applies to almost all types of housing, both public and privately owned, including housing covered by the ADA.
 Under the Fair Housing Act, housing may have different laws about service animals.
+The U.S. Department of Housing and Urban Development is responsible for administering the Fair Housing Act.
 Learn more at the [U.S. Department of Housing and Urban Development](https://www.hud.gov/program_offices/fair_housing_equal_opp/fair_housing_act_overview) or [contact your Regional Fair Housing and Equal Opportunity Office](https://www.hud.gov/program_offices/fair_housing_equal_opp/contact_fheo).

 ### Airplanes